diecodev/qwik-sonner/README.md

 > This readme was created using the svelte-sonner readme as template

 > [!IMPORTANT]
-> Due to the resumability handled by Qwik, the `<Toast />` component should be positioned at the beginning of where you want to use it.
+> Due to the resumability handled by Qwik, the `<Toaster />` component should be positioned at the beginning of where you want to use it.
 This way, you won't encounter [rendering issues.](https://github.com/diecodev/qwik-sonner/issues/13)

 ## Quick start